BavlyMamdoh58/vehicle-shop/README.md

 4-The file is compile to save the copyrights of luacore team</pre>

-if you have any issues you can contact us on discord https://discord.gg/luacore
+if you have any issues you can contact us on discord</p>
+https://discord.gg/luacore